What's Really in Dog Food?

 In order to have bio-availability (making the protein available), feathers need to be broken down to an amino acid level: the feathers are hydrolyzed (separating chemical bonds by adding water) during rendering, and then dried for grinding into a powder.
 Other common methods are prolonged boiling in a strong acid (acid-HVP) or a pancreatic protease enzyme.
 Then, a palatant is added so that the feathers have “taste.”

-Despite that antimicrobials used in poultry production have the potential to bio-accumulate in poultry feathers as a “(toxicity) pathway,” feather meal itself is not directly tested as part of the U.S. Department of Agriculture’s Food Safety and Inspection Service and National
+A 2012 study found caffeine, pharmaceuticals (including acetaminophen and fluoxetine) and residues of fluoroquinolones: broad-spectrum antibiotics banned for use in poultry production by the FDA in 2005.
+Still, despite that antimicrobials used in poultry production have the potential to bio-accumulate in poultry feathers as a “(toxicity) pathway,” feather meal itself is not directly tested as part of the U.S. Department of Agriculture’s Food Safety and Inspection Service and National Residue Monitoring Program(s).

 Nearly 5 billion pounds of rendered animal waste is produced annually in the US into animal protein meals.
 The largest markets for these commodities are poulty (livestock) and pet foods/treats, the latter identified as a significant “growth market” by the National Renderers Association.
 The cooked ingredients can be the most scandalous: diseased animals, diseased or cancerous animal tissues, and 4-D/downer animals.